 Understand the principles and benefits of the Silva method and how you can use it to unleash the hidden power of the mind and find your true...

+Today's youth are experiencing both anxiety and stress.
+Way more than they should.
 According to a recent statistic released by the American Academy of Pediatrics,

-“Diagnoses of anxiety- and behaviour-related disorders in children have risen sharply in recent years.”
+Diagnoses of anxiety- and behavior-related disorders in children have risen sharply.

-“Up to 30% of youths will develop anxiety disorders.”
+Up to 30% of youths will develop anxiety disorders.

 — The American Academy of Pediatrics

 Mindfulness Meditation: Meditation and mindfulness simply go together.
-Mindfulness meditation means being mindful (paying full attention) to the present moment, instead of focusing on the past or future.
+Mindfulness meditation means being mindful (paying full attention) to the present moment instead of focusing on the past or future.